juanpsav/cucinaloca/README.md

 ### 1. **Enter Recipe & Location**
 - Paste any recipe URL from popular cooking websites
-- Select your city using Google Places autocomplete for geographic context
+- Select your city using Google Places autocomplete

 ### 2. **AI Analysis**
 - Recipe ingredients are parsed and analyzed by AI
-- Location-specific suggestions are generated based on:
+- Location-specific suggestions are generated based on local availability and seasonal patterns
-  - Local agricultural patterns and seasonal availability
-  - Regional food producers and distributors
-  - Farmers markets and local food networks
-  - Processing levels and sustainability factors

 ### 3. **Smart Substitutions**
-- View 3-5 high-impact ingredient alternatives organized by category
+- View local ingredient alternatives organized by category
-- Each suggestion includes:
-  - Specific substitution instructions ("Replace X with Y")
-  - Local sourcing guidance and availability
+- Each suggestion includes substitution instructions and sourcing guidance
-  - Benefits of choosing local alternatives
-  - Processing level indicators (minimal/moderate/highly-processed)

 ### 4. **Recipe Chat Assistant**
 - Ask questions about cooking techniques, timing, or modifications
 - Get personalized advice for the specific recipe
-- Troubleshoot cooking issues with AI guidance

 ## 🧪 Testing the App